-- a PHES degradation close to zero - b The operating range minimum is the average of the minimum at max (111 MW) and min head (183 MW). - c The operating range minimum is the average of the minimum at max (86 MW) and min head (139 MW).
+a - PHES degradation close to zero

+b - The operating range minimum is the average of the minimum at max (111 MW) and min head (183 MW).

+c - The operating range minimum is the average of the minimum at max (86 MW) and min head (139 MW).

-Li-ion BESS: Additional capacity prepurchased included in capital to ensure 20 yr operating life
+Li-ion BESS: Additional capacity prepurchased included in capital to ensure 20 yr operating life d - Fixed O&M costs costs include augmentation by OEM ensuring MW and MWh rating for project life.

-- d Fixed O&M costs costs include augmentation by OEM ensuring MW and MWh rating for project life. - e Battery can discharge upto the indicated percent of nameplate
+e - Battery can discharge based on the range of nameplate % indicated.